Last updated on July 17th, 2023 at 05:50 pm

 - Is oxalic acid in powder form used for the acid wash?

-- Is the balcony flooring gave sufficient slope towards spout?
+- Is the balcony flooring gave sufficient slope towards the spout?

-- Is the flooring under kitchen platform done before fixing
+- Is the flooring under the kitchen platform done before fixing

 - the vertical pieces?

 - Is all the G.I., P.V.C. conducting completed before glazed tile fixing?

 - Is full tile taken on the opening side of the door for W.C. floor?

 - Are all the edges of the kitchen otta & sill rounded?

 - Is the gap between the nahani trap & cuddappa pieces of the sink properly filled?

 - Are the slopes of the kitchen platform top & sink proper?